 UK Health Coaches Association (UKHCA)

-UKHCA is a non-profit organization dedicated to supporting the professional development and advancement of health coaches practicing in the UK.
+UKHCA is a non-profit organization dedicated to supporting the professional development and advancement of health coaches practising in the UK.
 Wellness Professionals at Work is an approved health coach training school with UKHCA.
 The Diploma in Resilience Coaching Skills has been assessed by UKHCA as a full health coach training course and graduates will be accepted for UKHCA membership, subject to membership criteria being fulfilled.

 Stage One: Pre-Course Reading